Skip to content

 Hiring a good defense attorney to defend you will cost money.
 But in the long run, a lawyer may be cheaper than a driving without insurance conviction.

-The cost of losing your license for 30 day or more, can cause employment problems.
+The cost of losing your license for 30 days or more can cause employment problems.
 And for repeat offenders, the jail time can be costly as well.
-Bringing a good lawyer with you to court can send the right message.
-Show you’re taking this seriously.
+Bringing a good lawyer with you to court can show that you’re taking this seriously.
 And you fully intend to drive within the laws of Minnesota from that day forward.